Industry & News

 Key Takeaways

-• Cars and Bids was founded in 2020 by Doug DeMuro and specializes in enthusiast vehicles from the 1980s onward; Bring a Trailer was founded in 2007 by Randy Nonnenberg and focuses on vintage, classic, and collectible automobiles.
+Cars and Bids was founded in 2020 by Doug DeMuro and specializes in enthusiast vehicles from the 1980s onward.
+Bring a Trailer was co-founded by Randy Nonnenberg and focuses on vintage, classic, and collectible automobiles.

-• As of early 2025, both platforms charge a 5% buyer's fee.
-C&B raised its rate from 4.5% following a restructuring that eliminated approximately a dozen members of its workforce.
+As of early 2025, both platforms charge a 5% buyer's fee capped at $7,500.
+C&B raised its rate from 4.5% capped at $4,500 following a restructuring that eliminated its entire business development team and cut staff in several other departments.

 Lee Hamrick